jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 ```
 2
 Artifact - Picto Equipment
-Equipped creature can attack as though it didn't have defender and gets +X/-X where X is its toughness minus 1.
+Equipped creature can attack as though it didn't have defender and has base power and toughness 6/1
 Equip {2}
 Sacrifice two Lumina tokens: Create a token copy of this equipment attached to target creature you control.
 Activate this ability only if you control no token copies of this equipment.
 ```